p07575/smp/README.md

-# Pui Kiu College MineCraft SMP
+# Info of the SMP

-Pui Kiu College MineCraft SMP is a MineCraft multiplayer server offering a survival gameplay experience.
+Pui Kiu College Minecraft SMP is a Minecraft multiplayer server offering a survival gameplay experience.

 ## Server Information